Noorjahan153/Noorjahan-Dudekula/README.md

 ### About Me
 - Interested in Cloud and IT Support roles
 - Hands-on practice with AWS and cloud fundamentals
-- Learning DevOps basics and cloud troubleshooting
+- Learning Azure Cloud basics and cloud troubleshooting

 ### Skills
 - AWS (EC2, S3, IAM, VPC , Jenkins , CI/CD)